dosarudaniel/Halite-Competition-Proiect-PA/README.md

 - clone this  repository
 - `cd Halite-Competition-Proiect-PA`
 - `cp MyBot.cpp your_Bot_name.cpp`

-Write a smart Bot
+Code a smart Bot in your_Bot_name.cpp file!

 [You can edit map seed on runGame.sh 5th line]

 - `./runGame.sh`

-If you don't get any error you can visualize your Bot performance <a href="https://halite.io/local_visualizer.php"> here .
+If you don't get any error you can visualize your Bot performance by uploading .hlt file <a href="https://halite.io/local_visualizer.php"> here.

 # Team: